AkshatGada/onchain-ai-agents-polygon/README.md

 # Building an On-chain agent with OpenAI's Assistants API in JavaScript

-This guide provides step-by-step instructions to create an AI Assistant using OpenAI's Assistants API with JavaScript.

----

 ## Prerequisites

 1. **OpenAI API Key**: Obtain from your [OpenAI account](https://platform.openai.com/account/api-keys).